Ministry: Worship Planning

 Keep the Focus of the Celebration on God.

 Rule Number Two requires deep spirituality and imaginative creativity.
-Without giving it much thought we can select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.
+Without giving it much thought, we might select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.

 For years I never saw much difference in the three Patriotic Sundays: Memorial Day, Independence Day and Veterans’ Day.
 I considered the music almost interchangeable.
 My studies at IWS introduced me to people who hated the mixture of Americana and Worship.
 They wouldn’t even allow American flags in the Sanctuary.
 This advancement in my worship education made me think more deeply about the differences between each of these celebrations.
 I found that if I wasn’t careful Memorial Day and Independence Day and Veterans’ Day Sunday could be redundant.